Ashley Jensen: Personal life

-Jensen has one son from her marriage to actor Terence Beesley, whom she met in 1999 while working on a stage production of King Lear.
-Her husband died in November 2017 and an inquest later found he had taken his own life.
+Jensen was born in Annan to Ivar and Margaret Jensen, who were both from Glasgow.
+She is of Danish and Scottish descent on her father's side and Scottish descent on her mother's.
+She has one son from her marriage to actor Terence Beesley, whom she met in 1999 while working on a stage production of King Lear.
+Her husband died in November 2017; an inquest found that he had taken his own life.

+In 2023, Jensen married actor Kenny Doughty.